 Notes: 1.
-To preserve data integrity, each page of an DataFlash sector must be updated/rewritten at least once within every 20,000 cumulative page erase and program operations.
+To preserve data integrity, each page of an DataFlash sector must be updated/rewritten at least once within every 50,000 cumulative page erase and program operations.

 - 2. A page address pointer must be maintained to indicate which page is to be rewritten.
-The auto page rewrite command must use the address specified by the page address pointer - 3.
+The Auto Page Rewrite command must use the address specified by the page address pointer. - 3.
 Other algorithms can be used to rewrite portions of the Flash array.
-Low-power applications may choose to wait until 20,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
-See application note, "Using Adesto's Serial DataFlash," for more details.
+Low-power applications may choose to wait until 50,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.